Tekaiguy/STTP-Workflow/README.md

 ![Upscale](images/STTP%20-%20Upscale.png)
 </div>

-This group lets you upscale an image with an upscale model or SD Ultimate Upscale (tiled upscaling).
+This group lets you upscale an image with an upscale model or Ultimate SD Upscale (tiled upscaling).
 If used alone, it uses the loaded image in step 0.
 The 'Refresh' toggle helps overcome a known bug caused by mute conflicts.
-Ultimate upscale splits the image into multiple tiles, upscales them independently, then stitches them back together (if the denoise is too high (above ~0.3) the tile seams will be too obvious).
+Ultimate SD Upscale splits the image into multiple tiles, upscales them independently, then stitches them back together (if the denoise is too high (above ~0.3) the tile seams will be too obvious).
 Saving can be toggled off for quality assurance.

 0️⃣ Load an image<br>
 1️⃣ Load a checkpoint, choose image size, and choose CLIP layer skip<br>